 Case Study 1

-If the Alcyomics Skimune® technology had been available the Northwick Park drug trial disaster, which resulted in catastrophic systemic organ failure in human subjects, would have been averted.
-Most of us remember vividly the drug trial conducted at the Northwick Park Hospital in London in 2006.
+If the Alcyomics Skimune® technology had been available the Northwick Park drug trial disaster in 2006, which resulted in catastrophic systemic organ failure in human subjects, could have been averted.
 This was an extreme example of what can go wrong when drugs are introduced to patients without the correct testing protocols.

-The trial involved the experimental humanized monoclonal antibody TGN1412 which was a monoclonal antibody targeted towards CD28, a marker found on effector T cells.
+The trial involved the experimental humanized monoclonal antibody TGN1412 targeted against CD28, a marker on effector T cells.

-The antibody had been tested vigorously in pre-clinical trials using Cynomolgus monkeys.
-However, the testing in monkeys was inappropriate due to the difference in receptor expression of CD28 on CD4+ memory T cells in this species compared to the human counterpart (Eastwood et al., 2010).
-This difference in expression meant the response observed in humans could not be observed by testing Cynomolgus monkeys.
-Administration of the antibody in humans, lead to binding to the CD28 receptor present on effector T cells and resulting in mass cytokine release, also known as cytokine release syndrome (CRS).
+Pre-clinical tests using Cynomolgus monkeys were unable to detect the immunotoxicity of TGN1412 due to the difference in receptor expression of CD28 on CD4+ memory T cells in this species compared to the humans (Eastwood et al., 2010).
+Administration of the antibody in humans therefore led to binding of the human CD28 receptor on effector T cells, resulting in cytokine release syndrome (CRS).

 This extreme example demonstrates the need for more effective pre-clinical drug safety testing using human in vitro models.